zordius/reservice/README.md

   * handle the service action
     * At client side, transport action to server then get result.
     * At server side, execute the service then get result.
-  * then ispatch service result action
+  * then dispatch service result action
 * A helper function to create reducer to handle service result actions.
 * Helper functions to idenfity an action:
   * is it a valid service action?